Julien-Blanc-tgcm/kontroller/README.md

 ### Linux with systemd

-You need to install the *ethtool* package to help with configuring Wake-on_LAN.
+You need to install the *ethtool* package to help with configuring Wake-on-LAN.
 Then, identify your network card with ```ip link```.
 It should show a line with either something like ```ethX``` or ```enpXsY```, where X and Y are digits.